 Tourists are welcome to witness this moving event where visitors queue to pass the tooth and offer lotus blossom and frangipani as gifts.

 Set sail on the Indian Ocean in search of the largest mammal on the planet – the Blue Whale.

-These impressive creatures, along with Sperm Whales, Pigmy Killer Whales and Bride Whales can be seen just a few nautical miles from the shore.
-You will also have the chance to see various types of dolphins, turtles and whale sharks.
+These impressive creatures, along with Sperm Whales, Pigmy Killer Whales, and Bride Whales, can be seen just a few nautical miles from the shore during a whale-watching Tour in Mirissa.
+You will also have the chance to see various types of dolphins, turtles, and whale sharks.

 12. Climb Adam’s Peak for sunrise

-Start the hike around 2.30am to allow enough time to hike the 5 kilometres in time for sunrise.
+Start the hike around 2.30 am to allow enough time to hike the 5 kilometers in time for sunrise.

 More Sri Lanka Internet Resources: